uhgall/thrml-tv/doc/web_viz.md

 # Web-Based Visualisation for THRML TV

-The Matplotlib/PyQt viewer has been replaced with a browser-based dashboard built on FastAPI, WebSockets, and D3.
+Vibe coded browser-based dashboard built on FastAPI, WebSockets, and D3.
 It streams sampler updates in real time, keeps the entire history on disk (NDJSON), and exposes controls for replaying runs.

 ## Requirements